bitmovin/learning-labs/README.md

 In this repo you can find all the complete code examples covering the main components of online video: encoding, player and analytics.
 The examples are split into multiple branches and folders, within each there is a fully functioning example that you can also run locally (with an API key).

+For an in depth coverage of video topics, check out the resources at: [Bitmovin's Developer Network](https://bitmovin.dev)

 # Prerequisites
 - A player license API key for the player examples
 - An encoding license API key for the encoding examples